Axel Rudi Pell: Career

 In 2019, the band celebrated its 30th anniversary with the release of a double live album, XXX – 30th Anniversary Live.
 The songs were recorded at various dates during the Knights Call 2018 tour.
 According to the group's Facebook page, the band was unaware they were being recorded, but after hearing the audio, they were impressed and decided to release it to commemorate the anniversary.
 It was released in June 2019 on CD and LP.
 Their most recent compilation, The Ballads 6, was released in early 2023.

 On 5 February 2020, the band announced on Facebook that their next album, Sign of the Times, would be released on 24 April 2020.
 In March 2020, due to the ongoing COVID-19 pandemic, the release date was delayed to 8 May 2020.
 A supporting tour was postponed to 2021 and later delayed again until 2022.
 In late 2020, Pell announced another covers album, Diamonds Unlocked II, released on 30 July 2021, similar in style to 2007's Diamonds Unlocked.
 Pell is known for extensive touring, primarily in Germany and his hometown of Bochum.
 While he rarely tours internationally, he has performed occasional one-off shows in London in recent years.
 There has been strong demand for appearances in other countries.
 The band is also a regular presence at music festivals, particularly Wacken Open Air, where they have performed since the late 1990s.

 Lost XXIII was released on 15 April 2022.
 The group appeared at the Sweden Rock Festival in 2024.
 In the same year, they released their latest album, Risen Symbol.
+The band will release their twenty-third album, Ghost Town, on 20 March 2026.